Competition between superconductivity and nematic order in high-$T_c$ superconductor: Effective field theory of competing orders

 From the expression of polarization $\Pi(q)$, it is easy to see that inclusion of $\Pi(q)$ does not change the dynamical exponent $z = 1$ of $\phi$.
 However, $\Pi(q) \propto q$, so it dominates over the kinetic term $q^2$ in the low energy regime.
 More importantly, the polarization $\Pi(q)$ introduces two important quantities, nodal qps' Fermi velocity $v_F$ and gap velocity $v_{\Delta}$, into the effective action of $\phi$.

 Although the polarization $\Pi(q)$ represents the influence of nodal qps, we can not completely integrate the nodal qps out and drop them from the effective theory.
 These gapless nodal qps should be maintained for several reasons.
 First, according to the general spirit of RG, one can safely integrate out high-energy modes at low energies.
 However, the nodal qps are gapless and hence exist even at the lowest energy.
-Integrating out gapless fermions completely may lead to unphysical singularities.
-Second, the coupling of gapless fermions with order parameter fluctuation can lead to non-Fermi liquid behavior in observable quantities.
-In the specific case of nematic transition, the critical nematic fluctuation causes unusual fermion velocity renormalization and extreme anisotropy, which would be overlooked if gapless fermions are fully integrated out.
-As will be shown below, the velocity ratio $\kappa = v_{\Delta}/v_{F}$ play nontrivial roles.
+Integrating out gapless fermions completely may lead to unphysical singularities \cite{Abanov, Rech, Metzner}.
+Second, the coupling between gapless fermions and order parameter fluctuation often causes non-Fermi liquid behavior in observable quantities.
+In the case of nematic transition, the critical nematic fluctuation gives rise to fermion velocity renormalization and extreme anisotropy, which would be overlooked if fermions are fully integrated out.
+As will be shown below, the velocity ratio $\kappa = v_{\Delta}/v_{F}$ plays nontrivial roles.

 The effective field theory contains seven parameters: $\alpha, r, \beta, u, \gamma, v_F, v_\Delta$.
 They are all subjected to renormalizations due to the mutual interactions among three field operators: $\psi$, $\phi$, and $\Psi$.
 We will study the flow of these seven parameters under scaling transformations and eventually obtain seven RG equations.
 Since we study the $\psi$-$\phi$ interaction and $\Psi$-$\phi$ interaction on equal footings, these seven RG equations are self-consistently coupled to each other.
-The low-energy behaviors of these parameters and the possible fixed points of the effective field theory can be determined by solving these coupled RG equations.
+The low-energy behaviors of these parameters and the possible fixed points can be determined by solving these coupled RG equations.